robseb/rsyocto/README.md

 The script uses the **Intel Embedded Development Suite (SoC EDS)** in version **20.1** (*2020*) to design the necessary bootloaders based on the project settings for an Intel Cyclone V- and Intel Arria 10 SX SoC-FPGA.
 **It was designed to allow a high optimization of all components**, such as the *u-boot* boot script or the Linux Device Tree.
 With this project I want to give other developers a full-functional system to reduce their development effort.

 For designing custom *rsyocto* Versions it is only necessary to copy the `"socfpgaPlatformGenerator"`- Folder (available inside Repository's Releases part) into a Quartus Prime FPGA project folder.
-The included Python script can then generate the entire platform and can output a shareable and a bootable image file ("*.img").Be the way, it is also possible to use this script with your own Linux Distribution files as I show later.
+The included Python script can then generate the entire platform and can output a shareable and a bootable image file ("*.img*").Be the way, it is also possible to use this script with your own Linux Distribution files as I show later.

 My build flow consists of three stages to enable the support for other embedded Linux platforms or with different embedded Linux Distributions.
 In the following table these three stages are visible.
 The stage one is on the lowest level and its classes will be used by the next stage.